 - Large bathroom

-- Kitchen with oven, stove top cooker and fridge (no freezer)
+- Kitchen with oven (learn how to eco clean the oven), stove top cooker and fridge (no freezer)

 - Recycling facilities